What if the washer doesn’t close?

 - mechanical damage – in this case the door is not fixed at all, and you do not hear the characteristic click,

 - or there are problems with the electronics – in this case the door closes, you hear that the lock has triggered, but the lock does not lock and you do not hear a second click that occurs when you close the door electronically.

 In the second case, modern machines often give out on the display an error: for safety of both users and home unlocked machine does not start the cycle.
-If the hatch is not closed even physically, it is understandable that even the oldest automatic machine “will not start”. 👉Read more here…
+If the hatch is not closed even physically, it is understandable that even the oldest automatic machine “will not start”.
+More information about it in this article here…

 However, do not worry, and it is unfriendly to look at the heap of dirty laundry.
 Let’s try to figure out what exactly happened.

-Simultaneously both breakdowns – and mechanical and “electronic” practically do not happen, therefore further we suggest to pass at once to the point corresponding to your situation. 👉Read more here…
+Simultaneously both breakdowns – and mechanical and “electronic” practically do not happen, therefore further we suggest to pass at once to the point corresponding to your situation.
+More information about it in this article here…

 Mechanical damage that does not close the machine at all.

-The cause of mechanical damage, when the door does not close at all, can be both simple wear and tear, and careless handling – the hatch was strongly clapped, it hung heavy raw things, or maybe even “rolled” children. 👉Read more here…
+The cause of mechanical damage, when the door does not close at all, can be both simple wear and tear, and careless handling – the hatch was strongly clapped, it hung heavy raw things, or maybe even “rolled” children.
+More information about it in this article here…

 From the table below you will be able to understand exactly what detail was affected: